There are no coincidences.

 Before they arrive in their new environment, before they are set up for many years to come on an antique chest of drawers, above a velvet sofa, next to a lithograph, surrounded by art and literature books in a designer library, these masks have been on a long journey, by many means of transport.

-They took shape there, in a small wooden hut wide open to the forest, filled with the songs of birds and screams of monkeys, and with the deafening noise of tropical rain.
+They took shape there, in a small wooden hut wide open to the jungle, filled with the songs of birds and screams of monkeys, and with the deafening noise of tropical rain.
 Made on the floor and born straight out of the imagination of a native woman, without any help from sketches or plans, they are imbued with this climate, these images and the laughter of children.

 When I travel there, I enter a wild, pristine area.
 You must embrace it wholeheartedly and give yourself to it, accept the way of life, of communication and the rhythm of the forest.

 After hours of an often arduous journey, I arrive in insalubrious places, but I blend into the existing way of life and that is why people accept me and trust me.
 I eat, sleep and live in close quarters to the people I work with and, although I am different from these women, I do my best to behave like them.
 I respect them and I show my respect.

 To be accepted in the jungle, one have to blend in and you must rely on the caciques (chiefs) to be correctly introduced.
 You need a guide who is friends with all the personalities of the rainforest, humans, animals and spirits.

 More than a hand-crafted object, the mask is a unique art work born deep within the jungle.